ZooPhy/zoophy-services/README.md

 * Example Lucene Query: TaxonID:114727 AND Gene:(HA NOT Complete) AND Date:[2007 TO 20081231] AND HostID:9606 AND GeonameID: (5551752 OR 5332921 OR 5855797 OR 5509151) AND SegmentLength:[1650 TO 9999]
 * Example Request:  http://zodo.asu.edu:7007/search?query=TaxonID%3A114727%20AND%20Gene%3A(HA%20NOT%20Complete)%20AND%20Date%3A%5B2007%20TO%2020081231%5D%20AND%20HostID%3A9606%20AND%20GeonameID%3A%20(5551752%20OR%205332921%20OR%205855797%20OR%205509151)%20AND%20SegmentLength%3A%5B1650%20TO%209999%5D
 * Details on Lucene Query syntax can be found [here](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
 * Note: Index records DO NOT contain all of the record details, just the common details used by our Lucene powered Search Engine.
+This service returns the top 2500 results.

 ### Lucene query for specific list of Accessions
 * Type: POST